Quickstart

 Uploading Your Component

-To upload your component to Golem, you can use the component deploy
+To upload your component to Golem, you can use the app deploy

 command.